DDDDorwin/Distributed-mobility-prediction/README.md

 ### Project Setup
-Install pdm package manager with ``pip install pdm`` Clone the project and run ``pdm install`` to install project dependancies
+Install pdm package manager with ``pip install pdm``

+Clone the project and run ``pdm install`` to install project dependencies and make the project be installed in editable mode.

 ### Adding new packages
 To add a new package or dependency run ``pdm add <package>``